-In countries where a patent application is published before the grant of the patent, third parties are in a position to analyze the claimed invention contained in the published patent application before the grant of the patent or the refusal of the patent application.
+In China, if a patent application is published before the grant of the patent, third parties are in a position to analyze the claimed invention contained in the published patent application before the grant of the patent or the refusal of the patent application.

 In China, if you find a published Chinese patent might pose a threat to your business, you may submit your observations to the CNIPA to challenge the patentability of the application.